John Phillips (fighter)

-John Phillips (born 9 June 1985) is a Welsh Middleweight mixed martial artist.
+John Phillips (born 9 June 1985) is a Welsh Middleweight bare-knuckle boxer.
+He is also a former mixed martial artist.
 A professional since 2005, he has also competed for BAMMA, Cage Rage, Ultimate Fighting Championship, and Cage Warriors.
 He is the former BAMMA Middleweight Champion.

 Career

-Phillips faced Jesse Taylor for the latter's first defense of the Cage Warriors Middleweight on May 4, 2013 on the Cage Warriors 54 card.
+Phillips faced Jesse Taylor for the latter's first defense of the Cage Warriors Middleweight on 4 May 2013 on the Cage Warriors 54 card.
 Phillips lost to Taylor via submission early in the first round.

-His next fight came on March 17, 2018 at UFC Fight Night: Werdum vs. Volkov against Charles Byrd, where both fighters made their UFC debut.
+His next fight came on 17 March 2018 at UFC Fight Night: Werdum vs. Volkov against Charles Byrd, where both fighters made their UFC debut.
 He lost the fight via a submission due to a rear-naked choke in round three.

-Phillips faced Kevin Holland on June 1, 2018 at UFC Fight Night: Blaydes vs. Ngannou 2.
+Phillips faced Kevin Holland on 1 June 2018 at UFC Fight Night: Blaydes vs. Ngannou 2.
 Phillips lost the fight via submission late in round three.

-Phillips faced fellow Welshman Jack Marshman on March 16, 2019 at UFC on ESPN+ 5 At the weigh-ins, Marshman weighed in at 188 lbs, 2 pounds over the middleweight non-title fight limit of 186 lbs.
+Phillips faced fellow Welshman Jack Marshman on 16 March 2019 at UFC on ESPN+ 5 At the weigh-ins, Marshman weighed in at 188 lbs, 2 pounds over the middleweight non-title fight limit of 186 lbs.
 He was fined 20% of his fight purse and the bout proceeded at catchweight.
 Phillips lost the bout via split decision.

-In his next fight Phillips faced Alen Amedovski at UFC Fight Night: Hermansson vs. Cannonier on September 28, 2019.
+In his next fight Phillips faced Alen Amedovski at UFC Fight Night: Hermansson vs. Cannonier on 28 September 2019.
 He won via knockout in 17 seconds of the first round.
 This was his first win in the UFC and earned him the $50,000 performance of the night bonus.

-Phillips was scheduled to face Duško Todorović on March 21, 2020 at UFC Fight Night: Woodley vs. Edwards.
+Phillips was scheduled to face Duško Todorović on 21 March 2020 at UFC Fight Night: Woodley vs. Edwards.
 Due to the COVID-19 pandemic travel bans, the bout was moved to Cage Warriors 113 but was later on removed from the card due to Todorović's travel restrictions.

-Phillips was expected to face Duško Todorović on July 16, 2020 at UFC Fight Night: Kattar vs. Ige.
-On July 8, Todorović pulled out due to a potential medical issue.
+Phillips was expected to face Duško Todorović on 16 July 2020 at UFC Fight Night: Kattar vs. Ige.
+On 8 July Todorović pulled out due to a potential medical issue.
 He was replaced by promotional newcomer Khamzat Chimaev.
 Phillips lost the fight via submission in round two.

-Phillips faced Jun Yong Park on October 18, 2020 at UFC Fight Night 180.
+Phillips faced Jun Yong Park on 18 October 2020 at UFC Fight Night 180.
 He lost the fight via unanimous decision.

-On November 13, 2020, it was announced that Phillips had been released from the UFC.
+On 13 November 2020 it was announced that Phillips had been released from the UFC.

+Bare-knuckle boxing

+Phillips made his Bare Knuckle Fighting Championship debut against Fábio Maldonado on 5 April 2025 at BKFC 72 Dubai: Day 2.
+After landing a second knockdown, he won the fight by knockout in the second round.